 Note: Population changes should be based on data from the U.S. Census Bureau, which annually produces resident population estimates and State/local government population data, if available.

-The licensee has annually reviewed for and/or evaluated changes in the emergency planning zone (EPZ) populations
+The licensee has annually reviewed for and/or evaluated changes in the emergency planning zone (EPZ) populations.
+The licensee’s documentation of the annual review must be sufficient for the inspector to arrive at the same conclusion.

+Note: Supplement 3, “Guidance for Protective Action Strategies,” to NUREG-0654/ FEMA-REP-1, “Criteria for Preparation and Evaluation of Radiological Emergency Response Plans and Preparedness in Support of Nuclear Power Plants,” has replaced the previous version of Supplement 3, “Criteria for Protective Action Recommendations for Severe Accidents,” issued July 1996.
+The July 1996 version of Supplement 3 does not support the regulatory requirement to incorporate ETEs into the licensee’s PAR development and should no longer be used.

+Review PAR strategy procedure(s) for appropriate update(s) to reflect new ETE times.

+Review any PAR strategy procedure(s) change made to continue to comply with Supplement 3 or provide an acceptable method of compliance with 10 CFR Part 50.47(b)(10) and Appendix E IV.3 regarding the use of ETEs in the formulation of PARs.

-03. Review licensee E-plan provisions for, and implementation of primary, backup, and alternate ERF maintenance in accordance with 10 CFR Part 50 Appendix E §IV.E.8.b and as follows:
+03.11 Review licensee E-plan provisions for, and implementation of primary, backup, and alternate ERF maintenance in accordance with 10 CFR Part 50 Appendix E §IV.E.8.b and as follows: